ranaroussi/yfinance/README.rst

 `Yahoo! finance <https://ichart.finance.yahoo.com>`_ has decommissioned their historical data API, causing many programs that relied on it to stop working.

-**fix-yahoo-finance** fixes the problem by scraping the data from Yahoo! finance and returning a Pandas DataFrame in the same format as **pandas_datareader**'s ``get_data_yahoo()``.
+**yfinance** fixes the problem by scraping the data from Yahoo! finance and returning a Pandas DataFrame in the same format as **pandas_datareader**'s ``get_data_yahoo()``.

-By basically "hijacking" ``pandas_datareader.data.get_data_yahoo()`` method, **fix-yahoo-finance**'s implantation is easy and only requires to import ``fix_yahoo_finance`` into your code.
+By basically "hijacking" ``pandas_datareader.data.get_data_yahoo()`` method, **yfinance**'s implantation is easy and only requires to import ``fix_yahoo_finance`` into your code.

 `Changelog » <./CHANGELOG.rst>`__